The People’s Republic of Bangladesh is located in South Asia and is bordered by Burma and India with the Bay of Bengal to the south.

-Half of the country’s 161 million people live below the international poverty line and about 56 percent of Bangladeshi children are underweight.
-Luckily, the NGO sector in the country is very strong, and Heifer Bangladesh became an official country program in 2012.
+More than 76 percent of the nation’s 161 million people live on less than $2 a day and about 41 percent of Bangladeshi children are underweight.
+Luckily, the NGO sector in the country is very strong.
+Heifer Bangladesh became an official Heifer International country program in 2012.

 Heifer's Work in Bangladesh

-The three indicators of malnutrition, stunting, wasting and being underweight, are far below the national average with stunting at 43.2 percent, wasting at 17.4 percent with the total population recorded as being underweight at 41 percent.
+The three indicators of malnutrition—stunting, wasting and being underweight—are far below the national average with stunting at 43.2 percent, wasting at 17.4 percent and the population recorded as being underweight at 41 percent.

 Key Services Heifer Provides:

-Sustainable Agriculture: All families trained in improved animal management, including stall feeding and waste management; kitchen gardens produced with compost; forage and fodder planting and storage; community-based disaster-risk management; water harvesting; sanitation and hygiene
+Sustainable agricultural production: Improved animal management, kitchen gardens produced with compost, forage and fodder planting and storage, community-based disaster-risk management, water harvesting, sanitation and hygiene

-Market Development: Self Help Groups are trained to form cooperatives, develop business plans and access the beef value chain
+Market development: Self-help groups are trained to form cooperatives, develop business plans and access the dairy value chain

 See where Heifer is working around the world to end hunger.